François Roffiaen

-Jean François Xavier Roffiaen (9 August 1820, Ypres, West Flanders – 25 January 1898, Ixelles) was a Belgian landscape painter who specialised in painting Alpine landscapes.
+Jean François Xavier Roffiaen (9 August 1820 – 25 January 1898) was a Belgian landscape painter who specialised in painting Alpine landscapes.

-Biography
+Early life and education

-In Ypres, the members of the family on his father's side came from modest origins.
+Roffiaen was born on 9 August 1820 in Ypres, West Flanders.
+His father's family came from modest origins.
 The men were day labourers, builders, innkeepers or saddlers and the women were dressmakers or lace makers.
 Jean Francois, his father (1794–1837) was an upholsterer and his mother, Victoire Félicité (1789–1870), was the daughter of a tradesman from Aire-sur-la Lys (France).